-For each newly created feature, the attribute identified by the Output Attribute parameter will contain JSON text referred to by the JSON query.
+For each newly created feature, the attribute identified by the Result Attribute parameter will contain JSON text referred to by the JSON query.

 The json_type attribute will contain the JSON type of the text (object, array, string, etc) and the json_index parameter will contain the object key or array index of the JSON value.

 If the JSON query cannot be fully evaluated, a message will be logged, and the translation will continue.

 If Reject Features which Produce No Fragments is set to Yes, features that produce no fragments will be output through this port.

 Features that could not be successfully processed will also be output through this port.
 Typically this happens when the attribute specified in the JSON Attribute parameter does not have a value, or has a value that is not valid JSON.